Dunblane: History

 The earliest evidence for Christianity on the site are two cross-slabs of the 10th to 11th centuries which are preserved in the cathedral.
 Incorporated into the later medieval building, but originally free-standing, is an 11th-century bell-tower, whose height was increased in the 15th century.
 The nave and aisleless choir date from the 13th century.

 Dunblane did not have a rich or extensive medieval diocese (37 parishes), and so the cathedral is relatively modest in scale, but its refined architecture is much admired, as is its setting overlooking the valley of the Allan Water.
 After the Reformation, the nave of the cathedral was abandoned and soon became roofless and used for burials.
 The choir was retained as the parish church.

 In 1715, the Battle of Sherriffmuir was fought on land very close to Dunblane.
 Many combatants were billeted in the town before the battle.

-Dunblane Railway Station opened in 1848 as a stop on the Scottish Central Railway's Stirling to Perth line, and later served as a junction with another line to Callander that eventually reached Oban.
-This line was axed with the Beeching cuts, closing in 1965.
+Dunblane railway station opened in 1848, as a stop on the Scottish Central Railway's Stirling to Perth line; it later served as a junction with another line to Callander that eventually reached Oban.
+This line was closed in 1965 during the Beeching axe.

-During the boom years of the Hydropathy movement in the 19th century, Dunblane was the location of a successful hydropathic establishment (see photo below).
+During the boom years of the Hydropathy movement in the 19th century, Dunblane was the location of a successful hydropathic establishment.
 The nave of the cathedral was re-roofed between 1889 and 1893, with new furnishings provided by Robert Rowand Anderson.

 Since the early 1970s the town has grown extensively and is now regarded as a highly sought-after commuter town due to its excellent road and rail links and good schools.
-Dunblane is close to the University of Stirling's campus at Bridge of Allan, and is a popular location for academics.
+Dunblane is close to the University of Stirling's campus at Bridge of Allan and is a popular location for academics.

 Massacre

 On 13 March 1996, local man Thomas Hamilton shot dead 16 children and their teacher, Gwen Mayor, in Dunblane Primary School's gymnasium before killing himself.
 He used his licensed weapons and ammunition.

 There is a memorial to the 17 victims in the local cemetery and a cenotaph in the cathedral.
-There are also stained glass windows in Church of the Holy Rude, St Blanes and Lecropt tempering the Children and their Teacher.
+There are also stained-glass windows in Church of the Holy Rude, St Blanes and Lecropt tempering the Children and their Teacher.
 The funds raised in the aftermath of the tragedy were used to build a new community centre (the Dunblane Centre).
 Following the incident, the government passed legislation banning ownership of all handguns—firearms under 60 cm in overall length, in the United Kingdom.

 Tennis players Jamie Murray and Andy Murray were in the school at the time of the massacre.